loftwah/linux-for-pirates/CONTRIBUTING.md

+# Contributing to Linux for Pirates!

+Thank you for your interest in contributing to Linux for Pirates!!
+We are always looking for talented writers and technical reviewers to help us create the best possible resource for learning about Linux.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**